lowRISC/opentitan/hw/ip/adc_ctrl/doc/_index.md

 If the ADC wakeup is not required then the controller and ADC should both be disabled by clearing {{< regref "adc_en_ctl" >}} prior to the sleep being initiated.

-## Use for USB-C debug accessory detection.
+## Use Case

-Please see the following diagram for the regions of interest in debug cable detection.
+While the ADC controller is meant to be used generically, it can be configured to satisfy more complex use cases.
+As an illustrative example, the programmers guide uses the [Chrome OS Hardware Debug](https://chromium.googlesource.com/chromiumos/third_party/hdctools/+/HEAD/docs/ccd.md) as an example of how the ADC controller can be used.

+The debug setup referred to uses a USB-C debug accessory.
+This insertion of this debug accessory into a system, can be detected by the ADC controller.

+The debug accessory voltage range of interest is shown in the diagram below:
 ![Debug Cable Regions](debug_cable_regions.svg "image_tooltip")

 The ADC can be used to detect debug cable connection / disconnection in the non-overlapping regions.